geoffbacon/bls42-website/README.md

 The template for this website comes from the wonderful HTML5UP crew, who distribute beautiful, responsive websites for free under the Creative Commons License (see README-HTML5UP.txt for more info).
 I simple added BLS specific content and modified a few things.
 They make incredible website templates that I could never dream of creating myself.

 **If you like their work, please check them out at html5up.net**.

+The images directory is not included in this repo as it contains trademarked images.